anvth/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 ####1.
 Describe how you preprocessed the image data.
 What techniques were chosen and why did you choose these techniques?
 Consider including images showing the output of each preprocessing technique.
 Pre-processing refers to techniques such as converting to grayscale, normalization, etc. (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, and provide example images of the additional data.
 Then describe the characteristics of the augmented training set like number of images in the set, number of images for each class, etc.)

 As a first step, I decided to shuffle the training and test set.
+Different random shuffling of the training set may lead to different parameters.
+However,a lot of discussions on forums show that doesn't make that much of a difference.

-And in the second step, I normalized the data and converted it to 32-bit floating point.
-The data was not converted to grayscale.
+In the second step, I normalized the data and converted it to 32-bit floating point.
+Scaled pixel values into the range -0.5 to 0.5 which is commonly understood to improve model performance significantly.
+Applied to both Training and Test datasets.

+One thing that I couldn't include in this submission is to convert images to grayscale.

 ####2.
 Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.